 By: Catherine H. Knott, Ph.D.

 Jason arranges the kindling with deft motions and concentrated attention.
-He draws from the pile of firewood he has already collected and builds a small square around the kindling – a miniature log cabin complete with a roof.
+He draws from the pile of firewood he already collected–a responsibility he loves–and builds a small square around the kindling – a miniature log cabin complete with a roof.
 Then he lights it with one match, sits back on his heels, and watches the fire grow into yellow flames.

-Jason loves to camp, and insists on building the campfire every evening.
+Jason loves to camp.
+He insists on building the campfire every evening.
 His family and friends are glad to let him take charge of the task.
-He has made a science of it and never fails to produce a strong blaze, and he also takes responsibility for collecting plenty of firewood.
+He has made a science of it and never fails to produce a strong blaze.

 Jason has never been formally diagnosed with Asperger’s, but his family and high school friends recognize his obsession with the details of his science projects, his intense focus about his passions – astronomy, physics, and fire – and his quirky, blunt manner with people.
 What he lacks in social skills and diplomacy he makes up for with his sense of humor, honesty, and intelligence.

 Despite his physical clumsiness, he loves to hike and has become a wiry backpacker able to carry a heavy pack.
 He soon outstrips the others on the trail.
-He loves to hike the fastest and arrive at every new stopping point first.
-His friends just laugh at his lack of manners, tolerant because they love him and his ability to make them smile and learn new things about their surroundings.
+He hikes fast and arrives at every new stopping point first.
+His friends just laugh at mannerisms, tolerant because they love him and his ability to make them smile and learn new things about their surroundings.